dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 strengthen our type checker by requiring that there be some valid, non-`Any`, type for the function that typechecks at the call site and in the function body.
-This new typechecker is still checking unannotated functions, but passing fewer of them.
-We'll call this augmented type system mypy++.
+This new typechecker is still checking unannotated functions, but passing fewer of them.^[In particular, it won't pass a `process_value` body that just returns the `value` argument, since the call site will fail at runtime trying to add one to a nullable string, while default mypy will pass such a body] We'll call this augmented type system mypy++.

 In Appendix [B.2](#sec:unannotatedfuncs), we formalize the unannotated function rules for mypy vs mypy++.